Biden earns Cindy McCain's endorsement as Trump holds rally in Pittsburgh | Politics

 Biden earns Cindy McCain's endorsement as Trump holds rally in Pittsburgh

-Cindy McCain, the widow of Senator John McCain, on Tuesday became the latest prominent Republican voice to back Democratic presidential nominee Joe Biden in his bid to wrest the White House from President Donald Trump in November's election.
+Cindy McCain, the widow of Senator John McCain, became the latest prominent Republican voice to back Democratic presidential nominee Joe Biden in his bid to wrest the White House from President Donald Trump in November.

-"My husband John lived by a code: country first," McCain wrote on Twitter.
+"My husband John lived by a code: country first," McCain wrote in a Twitter post on Tuesday.
 "We are Republicans, yes, but Americans foremost.
 There's only one candidate in this race who stands up for our values as a nation, and that is @JoeBiden."
 Biden, who forged a long friendship with John McCain despite their ideological differences, had broken the news earlier during a virtual fundraiser, telling supporters that Cindy McCain decided to endorse him after The Atlantic magazine reported that Trump had called U.S. soldiers who died in combat "losers" and "suckers."

+Trump has denied making the comments.
+The president and McCain had a history of animosity, after Trump disparaged McCain's military service and years spent as a prisoner of war in Vietnam during the 2016 presidential campaign.
+Cindy McCain appeared in a video on Biden's behalf at the Democratic National Convention in August.
+Trump reacted to the news early on Wednesday with more insults, saying he hardly knew Cindy McCain.

 Trump held a campaign rally in the battleground state of Pennsylvania on Tuesday, as the death of liberal U.S. Supreme Court Justice Ruth Bader Ginsburg on Friday continued to reshape the presidential contest.
 Trump said earlier on Tuesday he would reveal his pick on Saturday in the hopes of scheduling a Senate confirmation vote ahead of the Nov.
 3 election, despite fierce criticism from Biden and congressional Democrats.
 Replacing Ginsburg would cement a 6-3 conservative majority on the high court.